 Apple Jacks - Kelloggs Cap'n Crunch, all varieties - Quaker Chex, Rice or Corn - General Mills Cocoa Frosted Flakes - Kelloggs Cocoa Blasts - Quaker Cocoa Pebbles - Post Cocoa Puffs - General Mills Cookie Crisp/Chocolate Chip - General Mills Corn Pops - Kelloggs Corn Flakes - Kelloggs and others Count Chocula - General Mills Crispix - Kelloggs Frosted Flakes - Kelloggs Fruity Pebbles - Post Honey Bunches of Oats - Post Honey Comb - Post Honey Nut Clusters - General Mills Kix - General Mills Lucky Charms - General Mills Product 19 - Kelloggs Puffed Rice - Quaker Reese's Peanut Butter Puffs - General Mills Rice Krispies, all varieties - Kelloggs Special K - Kelloggs Total Corn Flakes - General Mills

-Checked 1212/164; however, list has not been updated recently.
+Checked 10/30/18 -- However, the list has not been updated recently.
 Brands, products and ingredient lists may have changed.
-Apply the selection criteria from the text (above) to any new cereals you are considering.
+Apply the selection criteria from the text at the top of this report to any new cereals you are considering.